On the Clean Generalization and Robust Overfitting in Adversarial Training from Two Theoretical Views: Representation Complexity and Training Dynamics: Analyzing Dynamics of Adversarial Training on Structured Data

-We present the concept called \textit{feature learning} to figure out what the model learns in adversarial training.
-For an arbitrary clean data-point $(\boldsymbol{X}, y) \sim \mathcal{D}$ and a given model $f_{\boldsymbol{W}}$, we focus on \begin{itemize} \item \textbf{True Feature Learning.} We project the weight $\boldsymbol{W}$ on the meaningful signal vector to measure the correlation between the model and the true feature as
+First, we introduce the concept called \textbf{feature learning} to characterize what the model learns from training dynamics.

+\begin{definition} (Feature Learning) Specifically, given a certain training data-point $(\boldsymbol{X}, y) \sim \mathcal{D}$ and the network learner $f_{\boldsymbol{W}}$, we focus on the following two types of feature learning. \begin{itemize} \item \textbf{True Feature Learning.} We project the weight $\boldsymbol{W}$ on the meaningful signal vector to measure the correlation between the model and the true feature as

 \item \textbf{Spurious Feature Learning.} We project the weight $\boldsymbol{W}$ on the random noise to measure the correlation between the model and the spurious feature as